 Alkaline Phosphatase Test

 An alkaline phosphatase (ALP) test measures the amount of the enzyme ALP in the blood.
 ALP is made mostly in the liver and in bone with some made in the intestines and kidneys.
-It also is made by the placenta of a pregnant woman.
+It also is made by the placenta during pregnancy.

 The liver makes more ALP than the other organs or the bones.
 Some conditions cause large amounts of ALP in the blood.
 These conditions include rapid bone growth (during puberty), bone disease (such as Paget's disease or cancer that has spread to the bones), a disease that affects how much calcium is in the blood (hyperparathyroidism), vitamin D deficiency, or damaged liver cells.